Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 Quality control

-3. Packaging and labeling are changed.
+3. Changes to packaging and labeling

-Legal and regulatory framework conditions
+Legal and regulatory frameworks

 Drug approval regulations